Bolted Joint FAQs

-IS IT PREFERABLE TO APPLY TORQUE TO THENUT RATHER THAN THE BOLT HEAD?
+IS IT PREFERABLE TO APPLY TORQUE TO THE NUT RATHER THAN THE BOLT HEAD?
 WHY?

 In a through-bolted joint, it is generally preferable to turn the nut rather than the bolt head, a key reason is the effect of bolt torsion.
-When a threaded fastener is tensioned by rotation of either the nut or the fastener itself, torsional stress is created in its shank, How this impacts the nut vs. head question can be illustrated with a hypothetical application that magnifies the influence of bolt torsion.
+When a threaded fastener is tensioned by rotation of either the nut or the fastener itself, torsional stress is created in its shank.
+How this impacts the nut versus head question can be illustrated with a hypothetical application that magnifies the influence of bolt torsion.
 Imagine 0.25-inch (M6) stainless steel bolts being used to clamp together two steel plates each 2 inches thick.

-If the bolt head were turned and the nut restrained, one could imagine that the combination of a long slender bolt and high thread friction would cause the bolt to twist significantly as torque is applied in fact, the bolt would fail well before the clamp loud predicted by the bolt’s tensile strength could be achieved, due to this high torsional stress being added to the tensile stress created by bolt elongation.
+If the bolt head were turned and the nut restrained, one could imagine that the combination of a long slender bolt and high thread friction would cause the bolt to twist significantly as torque is applied in fact, the bolt would fail well before the clamp load predicted by the bolt’s tensile strength could be achieved, due to this high torsional stress being added to the tensile stress created by bolt elongation.
 Remember that the published strength of fastener materials is based on pure tensile loading.
 The combination of torsion and tension lowers the bolt’s capacity.
-If the bolt head were instead restrained and the nut rotated, this joint configuration would still result in a high level of torsional stress, though not as great as in the first example, because the torque is applied more directly to the threads-the nut does not “wind up” like the bolt.
-However, by changing key variables, such as relative friction at the interfaces or the bolt’s length to-diameter ratio, the relationship between input torque and resulting clamp load can be varied significantly, to the point where turning the head or nut yields effectively the same result.
+If the bolt head were instead restrained and the nut rotated, this joint configuration would still result in a high level of torsional stress, though not as great as in the first example, because the torque is applied more directly to the threads, the nut does not “wind up” like the bolt.
+However, by changing key variables, such as relative friction at the interfaces or the bolt’s length-to-diameter ratio, the relationship between the input torque and resulting clamp load can be varied significantly, to the point where turning the head or nut yields effectively the same result.

 So, why is turning the nut preferable?
-Because, turning the nut removes the portion of torsional stress and stored energy created by applying the torque remotely from the threads at the bolt head.
+Because turning the nut removes the portion of torsional stress and stored energy created by applying the torque remotely from the threads at the bolt head.
 This, in turn, results in more predictable and potentially higher clamp loads.
 Torsional stress reduces the bolt tension that can be achieved during tightening in all applications, not just this extreme example.
-Fortunately, this loss is often offset by the fact that fasteners are generally 10 percent to 20 percent stronger than minimum specifications.
-As a point of reference, we have seen bolts yield during tightening at clamp loads lower than calculated by minimum proof load when the nut factor (K factor) is approximately 0.18 or greater.
+Fortunately, this loss is often offset by the fact fasteners are generally 10 percent to 20 percent stronger than minimum specifications.
+As a point of reference, we have seen bolts yield during tightening at clamp loads lower than calculated by the minimum proof load when the nut factor (K factor) is approximately 0.18 or greater.